This page will help you understand Oklahoma alcohol laws. That could avoid expensive fines or even jail. Not to mention time and embarrassment.

-Drivers of any age have a U.S. Constitutional right to decline any law officer request to take a BAC breath test.
-However, the state punishes anyone using that right.
-To do so, the state automatically revokes the license for the same period that it would if a court convicted the driver.
+Drivers of any age have a U.S. Constitutional right to decline any police request to take a BAC breath test.
+Yet the state punishes anyone using that right.
+To do so, it automatically revokes the license.
+It does so for the same period that it would if a court convicted the driver.

 For this reason, lawyers strongly urge their clients not to take a field sobriety test.
 Politely refuse.
-And do so as long as necessary.
+And do so as long as needed.
 So take their advice.